shifalilobo/Embedded-RTOS-Scheduler/README.md

 ## Future Enhancements

-The following features can be added to further enhance the scheduler:
+The following features can be incorporated to extend the scheduler into a more complete RTOS kernel:

 - Software timers
+- Binary semaphores
-- Semaphores
+- Counting semaphores
-- Mutexes
+- Mutexes with priority inheritance
 - Message queues
 - Event groups
 - Dynamic memory management
-- Priority inheritance mechanism
 - Inter-task communication
 - Multi-level priority queues
 - Support for periodic tasks
+- Stack overflow detection
+- Priority inversion handling